-Options.
-The exercise price of options is determined in accordance with our policy on granting equity awards more fully described on page 35, and other terms for each option and whether the options are nonqualified stock options or incentive stock options.
-Incentive stock options may be granted only to employees and are subject to certain other restrictions.
-To the extent an option intended to be an incentive stock option does not so qualify, it will be treated as a nonqualified option.
-An option holder may exercise an option by initiating a transaction through the selected brokerage firm and payment of the exercise price in a form acceptable to the Compensation Committee, which may include: by cash, check or wire transfer; by the surrender of a number of shares of common stock already owned by the option holder for at least the minimum period required by law and to avoid any accounting charge with a fair market value equal to the exercise price; to the extent permitted by law, through the delivery of irrevocable instructions to a broker to sell shares obtained upon the exercise of the option and to deliver to us an amount out of the proceeds of the sale equal to the aggregate exercise price for the shares being purchased; or another method approved by the Compensation Committee.
-The market value of the common stock underlying the options as of June 17, 2015 was \$71.55.
+The Compensation committee may grant Incentive stock options only to employees and are subject to certain other restrictions as described in the 2017 EIP.
+To the extent an option intended to be an incentive stock option does not so qualify, it will be treated as a non-qualified option.
+An option holder may exercise an option by initiating a transaction through the selected brokerage firm and payment of the exercise price in a form acceptable to the Compensation Committee, which may include: by cash, check or wire transfer; by the surrender of a number of shares of common stock already owned by the option holder with a fair market value equal to the exercise price; to the extent permitted by law, through the delivery of irrevocable instructions to a broker to sell shares obtained upon the exercise of the option and to deliver to us an amount out of the proceeds of the sale equal to the aggregate exercise price for the shares being purchased or other cashless exercise procedures as defined in the 2017 EIP; or another method approved by the Compensation Committee.

 Stock Appreciation Rights.
-The Compensation Committee may grant stock appreciation rights independent of or in connection with an option.
-The exercise price per share of a stock appreciation right will be in accordance with our policy on granting equity awards, and the Compensation Committee will determine the other terms applicable to stock appreciation rights.
-Generally, each stock appreciation right will entitle a participant upon exercise to an amount equal to:
+The Compensation Committee may grant SARs independent of or in connection with the grant of an option.
+The exercise price per share of an SAR will be in accordance with our Policy on Granting Equity Awards, and will not be less than the fair market value of the common stock as of the date of grant, except in the case of substitute awards.
+SARS may not have a term in excess of ten years.
+The Compensation Committee will determine the other terms applicable to SARs.
+Generally, each SAR will entitle a participant upon exercise to an amount equal to:

-- the excess of the fair market value on the exercise date of one share of common stock over the exercise price, times - the number of shares of common stock covered by the stock appreciation right.
+- the excess of the fair market value on the exercise date of one share of common stock over the exercise price, times - · the number of shares of common stock covered by the SAR.

-Payment shall be made in common stock or in cash, or partly in common stock and partly in cash, all as shall be determined by the Compensation Committee.
+Payment will be made in common stock or in cash, or partly in common stock and partly in cash, all as will be determined by the Compensation Committee.

 Restricted Stock and Restricted Stock Units.
-The Compensation Committee may award restricted common stock and restricted stock units, including restricted stock units in the form of market share units.
+The Compensation Committee may award restricted common stock and restricted stock units.
 Restricted stock awards consist of shares of stock that are transferred to the participant subject to restrictions that may result in forfeiture if specified conditions and/or performance criteria are not satisfied.
-Restricted stock unit awards result in the transfer of shares of cash or stock to the participant only after specified conditions are satisfied.
+A stock unit is an award that is valued by reference to a share (or multiple or partial shares), which value may be paid to the participant in shares or cash as determined by the Compensation Committee in its sole discretion upon the satisfaction of vesting restrictions, which restrictions may lapse separately or in combination at such time or times, in installments or otherwise, as the Compensation Committee may deem appropriate.
 The Compensation Committee will determine the restrictions and conditions applicable to each award of restricted stock or restricted stock units.
+As further described in the Compensation Discussion and Analysis section of this proxy statement, shares earned under the performance share units granted to our named executive officers are subject to an additional one-year holding period after vesting.